-Deferred compensation: Payment of variable compensation is deferred beyond certain thresholds in order to align the compensation structure with risks and long-term performance.

-Penalty: the Bank may reduce or cancel the deferred variable compensation before the vesting or payment date if performance conditions are not met or in response to a case of inappropriate conduct.
+- Deferred compensation: payment of variable compensation is deferred beyond certain thresholds in order to align the compensation structure with risks and long-term performance. - Penalty: the Bank may reduce or cancel the deferred variable compensation before the vesting or payment date if performance conditions are not met or in response to a case of inappropriate conduct. - Clawback: the bank can request the return of variable compensation components already paid, subject to regulations in force.

-Clawback: request to return variable compensation components already paid, subject to regulations in force.
-The compensation policy stipulates that compensation should not be influenced by the fact that an employee has raised an alert, in keeping with the Group's whistleblowing policy (see Corporate Culture and Ethics Principles report).
+The compensation policy stipulates that compensation should not be influenced by the fact that an employee has raised an alert, in keeping with the Group's whistleblowing policy (see Corporate Culture and Ethics report).

 To prevent any conflict of interest, variable compensation is not directly or solely correlated to revenues generated.
-Individual situations.

 Individual situations (fixed compensation plus, as applicable, variable compensation and/or long-term profit-sharing plan) are reviewed each year (see Chapter 3 of the Universal Registration Document).